sainth-nathan-ahoussi/sainth-nathan-ahoussi/README.md

 # 🙏🏾 Stage
-Je suis actuellement à la recherche d'un stage rémunéré de 16 semaines dès maintenant jusqu'à mai, qui me permettra de valider ma dernière année d'informatique.
+Étant accepté en Master cybersécurité au CNAM d'angers et Montpellier, je suis actuellement à la recherche d'une alternance en cybersécurité de 2 ans débutant en Septembre 2025.
-Merci de m'envoyer un e-mail à l'adresse si vous êtes intéressé pzr mon profil : nathanahoussi502@gmail.com .
+Merci de m'envoyer un e-mail si vous êtes intéressés par mon profil : nathanahoussi502@gmail.com .

 # 💫 About Me:
-🏫 I'm currently studying at IUT ORSAY, in my second year.<br>- 🧠 I am currently learning new IT languages for my personal projects.<br>- 🏢 I am actively looking for a 4-month internship in computer science for January.<br>- 📋 I'm open to freelancing projects; that's why I'm considering opening a Fiverr account. <br>- ❤️ I enjoy creating PowerPoint presentations about video games, and I would love to continue doing so. <br>- 💭 In the future, I aspire to establish a company named Jayrus that will specialize in developing video games and IT technologies.
+🏫 I'm currently studying at IUT ORSAY, in my last year adnd I'm accepted at CNAM of Angers and Montpellier. <br>- 🏢 So, I'm actively looking for a internship for September 2025.<br>- 🧠 I am currently learning new IT languages for my personal projects. <br>- 📋 I'm open to freelancing projects; that's why I'm considering opening a Fiverr account. <br>- ❤️ I enjoy creating PowerPoint presentations about video games, and I would love to continue doing so. <br>- 💭 In the future, I aspire to establish a company named Jayrus that will specialize in developing video games and IT technologies.

 ## 🌐 Socials: